History of the Coronado Independence Day Run

 About Easy Day Sports

-Headquartered in Coronado, California, Easy Day Sports is a boutique event production agency whose emphasis is creating memorable life experiences through premier, professionally managed endurance sports events.
+Headquartered in Coronado, California, Easy Day Sports is a dynamic event production agency whose emphasis is creating memorable life experiences through premier, professionally managed endurance sports events.
 The company’s name is deeply inspired by the Navy SEAL motto “The only easy day was yesterday.”
 This is embodied through superior event production and a tireless commitment to excellence.
-For more information, send an email to email@example.com.
+For more information, send an email to [email protected].